 Overall, the risk is minimal, but you need to take into account the right CBD dosage depending on your body weight and condition while asking “Does CBD show up in a drug test?”.
 Ideally, to be 100% confident in the negative results, use CBD isolate – this extract is the purest one, and THC concentration is zero there.
 Another time-tested way to reassure yourself is to buy quality CBD products from reputable brands that don’t contain TCH on a level higher than 0.3%.

 The whole nature of CBD oil and drug testing is perceived by many like higher mathematics rather than a clear and definite concept.
 Although scientists have made a real breakthrough in the investigation of cannabidiol, there’s still much to be discovered.

-So, does CBD oil show up on a drug test?
+So, does CBD oil show up on a drug test, and can drug dog smell CBD?
 What we got for now is an absolute understanding that CBD oil can show positive results only if you exceed the recommended dose, or if the brand you’ve purchased the product from sold it with false indication of real THC amount.
 So be responsible and choose your treatment accordingly.

 Scott Shannon, MD, Nicole Lewis, ND, Heather Lee, PA-C, and Shannon Hughes, PhD (2019).
 Cannabidiol in Anxiety and Sleep: A Large Case Series.

 R. Paul, R. Williams, V. Hodson, and C. Peake (2019).
 Detection of cannabinoids in hair after cosmetic application of hemp oil